katlings/corgibot/README.md

 ```

 Required: Generate an API key for an app at http://apps.twitter.com, and store
-access tokens in `corgibot/creds.json` as follows:
+access tokens in `corgibot/creds.json`.
+Also include the username these keys
+were generated under, so the corgibot doesn't reply to itself infinitely.

 ```